I’d like to explain … well … why this website exists.

 You can choose to spend you money however you’d like.
 But I recommend you spend money buying the world’s most rare, precious asset: Time.

-Money is unlimited.
+Money, on the other hand, is unlimited.
 If it slips away, we can make more.
-Once time is gone, it’s gone.

 Spend your money buying back your time.